mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Image-Based Defect Detection for Manufacturing Inspection/README.md

     - The AI classifier should provide the main classification decision (PASS/FAIL) along with a confidence/probability score in that classification
     - The output of your function should combine both this AI prediction and the evidence metrics from the previous step into an easily interpretable result for the user

 In other words, your image inspection function should integrate both classical evidence from image processing and an AI classification decision.
-The AI classifier provides the main decision (PASS/FAIL) while the classicail evidence extraction provides interpretability, traceability, and sanity checks for that decision.
+The AI classifier provides the main decision (PASS/FAIL) while the classical evidence extraction provides interpretability, traceability, and sanity checks for that decision.

 4. Evaluate Inspection System Performance
     - Now that you've built a hybrid inspection system that integrates classical evidence with an AI decision, your goal in this step is to test the system on a batch of images.